 Typical Michigan Celtic Festival Activities

 The Wee Folks Fun is definitely the place to be for young kids.
-The island will open at noon with Arts & Crafts and games.
-Throughout the afternoon there will be ducky races, dancing with fairies, story time and more.
-Wee Folks Fun will wrap up with the Wee Folks Parade at 4:30p and close at 5p.
-It is located in Building E
+Wee Folks Fun will open in Building E at noon with Arts & Crafts and games.
+Throughout the afternoon there will be ducky races, crafts, and carnival games.
+Wee Folks Fun will wrap up with the Wee Folks Parade throughout the festival at 4:30p and close at 5p.

 The Saline Celtic Festival offers a chance to watch activities like Jousting, Highland Games, Highland Dancing, and more.
 Definitely make time to watch some of these activities.
 The Highland Games are our favorite spectator activity.
 There are also dance and music workshops.